xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+4.2.12  Sep 22, 2015
+	-- enh (sean) Added a enw style to Butterfly, Style=10.
+This allows setting color of Plasma also all plasma effects (Styles 6,7,8,9,10 in Butterfly), will use Background chunks to change the plasma effect.
+	-- bug (gil) * Fix crash if deleting a timing in new sequence wizards.
+Fixes #372. this bug was actually fixed in 3.2.11
+	-- enh (chrisD) * Implement issue #237 - Enhancement request: Media file missing,
+			prompt for user input
+	-- enh (chrisD) * Implement issue #367 - Enhancement: Add .out file type
+			to Glediator file search
 4.2.11  Sep 20, 2015
     -- enh(sean) New effect Plasma.
 Access this through butterfly.
 Select Style 6,7,8 or 9 -- bug(dkulp) On a new sequence, make sure the timer is restarted with the right speed